vedi/cocos2dx-store/README.md

 1. For iOS: Use sourced versions of Linked projects (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.xcodeproj`, `extensions/cocos2dx-store/development/Cocos2dxStoreFromSources.xcodeproj`)

-1. For Android: You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-store/development/Cocos2dxStoreFromSources.iml`), just including them to your project.
+1. For Android: You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-store/development/Cocos2dxStoreFromSources.iml`), just include them to your project.

 Contribution
 ---